Student and Parental Rights

 While IDEA provides the most specific rights to children with special needs, there are additional laws that protect the rights of disabled individuals, including the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), and the Achieving a Better Life Experience Act (ABLE).

-provides the basic civil rights to an education and freedom from discrimination within the school system on the basis of a disability.
+The Rehabilitation Act of 1973 is one of the earliest pieces of legislature with regard to disabled rights.
+For students, it provides the basic civil rights to an education and freedom from discrimination within the school system on the basis of a disability.
 It allows children access to federal financial aid and assistance within the classroom, including adjustments made to seating arrangements or modified class assignments.

 Alongside the Rehabilitation Act of 1973, ADA requires public schools to provide proper accommodation for disabled individuals, including students who have either a physical or psychiatric disorder that may limit them within the classroom.
 Like the first two acts, ADA is designed to prevent discrimination within and outside of the classroom.